 We sell our products in major export markets and China.
-We have global sales offices in China, Hong Kong, Japan, India, Turkey, Germany, Switzerland, United States, Brazil, Chile, Australia, South Africa and United Arab Emirates, and 16 oversea subsidiaries in Japan, Singapore, India, Turkey, Germany, Italy, Switzerland, United States, Canada, Mexico, Brazil, Chile, Australia, South Africa and United Arab Emirates.
-As of September 30, 2017, we had an aggregate of more than 1,500 customers for our solar modules globally, including distributors, project developers and system integrators.
+We have global sales teams in China, United Kingdom, France, Netherlands, Spain, Bulgaria, Greece, Romania, Ukraine, Jordan, Saudi Arabia, Tunisia, Egypt, Morocco, Nigeria, Kenya, South Africa, Costa Rica, Colombia, Panama and Argentina, and 15 oversea subsidiaries in Japan, South Korea, Singapore, India, Turkey, Germany, Italy, Switzerland, United States, Canada, Mexico, Brazil, Chile, Australia, and United Arab Emirates.
+As of December 31, 2018, we had an aggregate of more than 2,100 customers in more than 100 countries and regions for our solar modules, including distributors, project developers and system integrators.

 Our solar cells and modules utilize advanced solar technologies, such as the passivated emitter rear cell ("PERC") technology and half cell technology, and have achieved industry-leading conversion efficiency.
-In 2014, 2015, 2016 and the nine months ended September 30, 2017, the average conversion efficiency rate of our solar cells using our monocrystalline silicon wafers was 19.6%, 19.6%, 21.0% and 21.3%, respectively, and the conversion efficiency rate of our solar cells using our multicrystalline silicon wafers was 18.2%, 18.3%, 18.7% and 18.8%, respectively, both consistently higher than industry average.
-In 2015, our multicrystalline solar modules reached peak power output of 334.5 watts for a 60-cell module.
+In 2016, 2017 and 2018, the average conversion efficiency rate of our solar cells using our monocrystalline silicon wafers was 21.0%, 21.7% and 21.9%, respectively, and the conversion efficiency rate of our solar cells using our multicrystalline silicon wafers was 18.7%, 18.8% and 18.9%, respectively, both of which we believe were consistently higher than industry average.
 In 2016, our multicrystalline solar modules reached peak power output of 343.9 watts for a 60-cell module.
 In September 2017, we launched Eagle HC, a half cell module which increases power output beyond 320 watts and 380 watts for a 60-cell module and a 72-cell module, respectively.
 Half cell modules have power output comparable to that of PERC modules and are more affordable.
 In October 2017, our P-type crystalline PERC solar cells reached the conversion efficiency of 22.78%, and we achieve a P-type 60-cell monocrystalline module output of 356.5 watts and a P-type polycrystalline module output of 347.6 watts.
 In November 2017, our P-type monocrystalline PERC solar cells reached the conversion efficiency of 23.45%.
+In May 2018, our P-type monocrystalline solar cells broke the world record by hitting conversion efficiency of 23.95%.
+In December 2018, our N-type multicrystalline solar cells broke the world record by hitting conversion efficiency of 22.12%.
+In December 2018, our N-type monocrystalline solar cells reached the conversion efficiency of 24.2%.

 Our high-quality manufacturing capabilities have enabled us to produce solar cells and modules meeting the industry's highest performance standards.
 All of our solar modules sold in Europe are CE, IEC, TÜV and MCS certified, all of our solar modules sold in Japan are JET certified, all of our solar modules sold in North America are UL certified and our monocrystalline solar modules sold in China are CQC certified.
 In 2013, our solar modules passed TÜV Nord's Dust & Sand Certification Test, demonstrating their suitability for installation in desert regions, and we also unveiled our "Eagle II" solar modules, which represent a new standard for performance and reliability.
 In May 2017, we became one of the first Chinese PV manufacturers to pass the intensive UV test according to IEC61345 from TÜV Rheinland, which further demonstrates our technology strength and industry leading position.
 In July 2017, we became one of the first PV module providers to guarantee that all our standard PV modules meet IEC62804 double anti-PID standards, which demonstrates the stable operation of PV installations operating in hot and humid environments over their 25-year life span.
+In May 2018, our entire portfolio of PV modules passed the potential induced degradation resistance test as required by TÜV Nord's IEC TS 62804-1 standards.